victor-velezmoro/legged_robots_25/my_workspace/src/ReadMe.md

-### 🎯 Key Differences: OCP vs MPC
-- **OCP**: Solves the complete walking trajectory in one optimization, optimal but computationally intensive
-- **MPC**: Uses receding horizon with frequent re-optimization, more robust to disturbances and real-time capable

 ## 📝 Manual Script Execution
 If a script is not a ROS 2 node, you will need to launch it manually using standard Python execution methods (e.g., `python path/to/your/script.py`).

-## ⚠️ Important Notes

-*   **Interactive Marker Timing:** When testing the interactive marker, please **wait** until the `JointController` finishes its task (i.e., reaches its goal position) **before** attempting to move the cube.
-*   **Push Testing:** The push sequence automatically starts after initialization.
-Wait for the "Push sequence started" message before expecting disturbances.
-*   **Data Recording:** Both t51.py and t52.py automatically record simulation data and generate analysis plots upon completion (Ctrl+C to stop and save).